shoeffner/mthesis/src/conclusion.md

 \centering
 \input{assets/images/failedprojection.tex}
-\caption{\label{fig:failedprojection}A small pupil restoration error of using $p_0$ instead of $p_1$ for the raycast from $e$ to the screen can lead to big errors on the screen surface.}
+\caption{\label{fig:failedprojection}A small pupil restoration error of using $p_0$ instead of $p_1$ for the ray cast from $e$ to the screen can lead to big errors on the screen surface.}
 \end{figure}
-Because of these problems with the reconstruction, the raycasting also produces wrong results -- although for the given inputs the results are correct.
+Because of these problems with the reconstruction, the ray casting also produces wrong results -- although for the given inputs the results are correct.
 Another option to explore than using a different model might be to introduce a calibration method, which \Gaze{} tries to avoid.